FuelLabs/fuels-ts/.changeset/green-badgers-roll.md

 "@fuel-ts/providers": minor
 ---

-split calculateTransactionFee into calculateTransactionFeeForScript and calculateTransactionFeeForContractCreated
+add new helpers calculateTransactionFeeForScript and calculateTransactionFeeForContractCreated